-The Valuer-General, Denorment of Infrastructure, Planning and Logistics, sets the Unimproved Capital values of land.
-The value of land is reviewed by the Valuer-General every three years to take effect the following financial year.
-A revaluation occurred in July 2023 and was applied from the 2024-25 financial year.
+The Valuer-General, Demonent of Infrastructure, Planning and Logistics, sets the Unimproved Capital values of land.
+The value of land is reviewed by the Valuer-General every three years to take effect the following handal year.
+A revaluation occurred in July polied from the 2024-25 financial year. d was a ation of the Unimproved dissatisfied with their with the Valuer-General. ance with rate notices uncil.